 The School of Health Administration and Policy offers the Master of Health Services Administration (M.H.S.A.).
-Students enrolled in the school may earn the concurrent M.H.S.A./M.B.A. degrees.
+Students enrolled in the school may earn concurrent M.H.S.A./M.B.A. degrees.
 The school also collaborates with the College of Law to allow students to earn concurrently the M.H.S.A./J.D. degrees and the College of Nursing to allow students to earn concurrently the M.H.S.A. degree and the M.S. degree in Nursing with a concentration in nursing administration.
-The program also offers a concentration in health services research in the Ph.D. in Business Administration.

 The M.H.S.A. program is designed to prepare students for entry-level management positions in health services delivery, planning/policy, and consulting organizations.
-Although most program graduates have aspired to and successfully found employment in hospitals, the curriculum and research efforts within the school do not focus on one categorical setting.
-Students are able to study the characteristics of vertically integrated systems and may choose from courses focused on ambulatory settings, long-term care, and other components of the continually evolving health care system.
+Students are able to study the characteristics of managed care and vertically integrated systems and may choose from courses focused on ambulatory settings, long-term care, and other components of the continually evolving health care system.
 Since so many of the features of the environment of health services are subject to periodic change (e.g., reimbursement and informations systems), substantial emphasis is on building the basic skills and analytic perspectives necessary to encounter and react to change through innovation and action.